ga4gh/va-spec/docs/source/standard-profiles/index.rst

 ``PREREQUISITES:`` `Introduction <https://va-ga4gh.readthedocs.io/en/latest/introduction.html>`_,  `Core Information Model <https://va-ga4gh.readthedocs.io/en/latest/core-information-model/index.html>`_

-**VA Standard Profiles** define the structure and semantics of the standard models that will be used by the GA4GH community to store and exchange variant data.
+**VA Standard Profiles** are the end produce of the VA Modeling Framework, providing standard models that will be used by the GA4GH community to store and exchange variant data.

-They are built as **specializations of the Statement or Study Result classes** in the Core-IM, that support a specific type of knowledge about molecular variation.
+They are built as **specializations of the Statement or Study Result classes** in the Core-IM, that support a specific type of knowledge about genetic variation.

 **Statement Profiles** used to represent discrete assertions of variant knowledge (e.g. a pathogenicity classification).  **Study Result Profiles** are used to capture collections of data about a single variant from a particular study or analysis dataset (e.g. from the gnomAD cohort allele frequency dataset).